RalphHightower/blog/_posts/2025/01/2025-01-04-TrumpsLies.md

 Story by Jennifer Bowers Bahney, Raw Story.
 January 4, 205.

-Trump's assertion on TruthSocial that "The Democrats are all 'giddy' about our magnificent American Flag potentially being at 'half mast' during my inauguration.
+Trump's assertion on TruthSocial that "The [Democrats](https://www.democrats.org/) all 'giddy' about our magnificent American Flag potentially being at 'half mast' during my inauguration.
 They think it's so great and are so happy about it because, in actuality, they don't love our country, they only think about themselves.
 In any event, because of the death of President Jimmy Carter, the Flag may, for the first time ever during an Inauguration of a future President, be at half mast.
 Nobody wants to see this, and no American can be happy about it.
 Let’s see how it plays out.
 MAKE AMERICA GREAT AGAIN!"

 @RalphHightower: That statement about not loving America is totally, fucking false!
 I was an independent voter from 1972 through 2016.
-I had to switch to Democrat for the 2018 elections because what were then Republicans at the state and federal become infected with Trump's MAGA-mania!
+I had to switch to [Democrat](https://www.democrats.org/) for the 2018 elections because what were then [Republicans](https://www.gop.com/)at the state and federal become infected with Trump's MAGA-mania!
 Prior to the 2024 presidential election, I had concerns about democracy.
 Post election, I have fears for democracy.

 The first reporter asked, "President-elect Trump seemed to take issue today with the fact that flags will be flown at half mast at the time of his inauguration, considering the passing of former President Jimmy Carter...
 Is that a position that the White House would consider reversing or re-evaluating?"

 Jean-Pierre answered simply and curtly, "No."

-Former President Carter, a Democrat, died Dec.
+Former President Carter, a [Democrat](https://www.democrats.org/), died Dec.
 29 at the age of 100.
 President Biden ordered flags lowered to half staff in tribute for 30 days from Carter’s death, which encompasses Trump's inauguration on Jan.
 20.

-NBC's Kelly O'Donnell asked about the "misinformation" Trump has been peddling on social media about Biden's "open border policy" being responsible for the New Year's Eve terrorist attack in New Orleans.
+[NBC's](https://www.nbcnews.com/) Kelly O'Donnell asked about the "misinformation" Trump has been peddling on social media about Biden's "open border policy" being responsible for the New Year's Eve terrorist attack in New Orleans.

 "President-elect Trump had communicated on his social media some inaccurate information relating to New Orleans this week.
 Is the president at all concerned about the flow of information, and briefing, and access to whatever intelligence or whatever he might need in terms of this transition.
 Is he comfortable with the information flow to the president-elect?"